jamiebeach/Engineering-Learning-2022/certifications/ai-900-Azure-AI-Fundamentals/cheatsheet.md

         - Returns rectangle coordinates of faces locations.
 Also returns unique ID that represents stored face data.
             - Optionally can extract set of face-related attributes : head pose, age, emption, facial hair and glasses.
         - Use for face identification or face matching (verification)
+        - Benefits from having multiple angles of a face per person for increased accuracy

 ### Identify Azure tools and services for computer vision tasks
 - [ ] identify capabilities of the Computer Vision service